Richmond Virginia Pedestrian Accident Lawyer

 In Virginia, however, if the injured pedestrian contributed even minimally to the accident (i.e. as little as 1 percent), then the accident victim is not entitled to any monetary recovery.
 Of course, the insurance companies are aware of this law and take full advantage of it in Richmond pedestrian accident cases.
 Therefore, if you have sustained injuries as a pedestrian, you should contact a Richmond pedestrian accident lawyer who can take prompt legal action for you as soon as possible.
 An attorney can evaluate your case and may be able to fight a liability dispute raised by the insurance company.

-The expert personal injury attorneys at Emroch & Kilduff can review your case with you and help you establish a plan of action moving forward.
+The experienced personal injury attorneys at Emroch & Kilduff can review your case with you and help you establish a plan of action moving forward.
 In some instances, that plan of action may be to try and resolve your case via settlement.
 In other instances, our attorneys may recommend litigation.
 However, you may always rest assured that you will be kept fully informed throughout the process and that all of your legal questions will be answered promptly.
-To schedule a free consultation and case evaluation with a Richmond, Virginia personal injury pedestrian accident lawyer, please call us today at (804) 358-1568 or contact us online.

 Richmond pedestrian accidents and the legal issues that arise out of them can be complex.
 Therefore, if you have sustained injuries in a pedestrian accident, you should not go it alone.

 If you were injured in a pedestrian accident in the Richmond, Virginia area or tragically lost a loved one, email Emroch & Kilduff today or call (804) 358-1568 to schedule a free consultation with one of our compassionate, experienced legal professionals.